bdaiinstitute/lottery_tickets/README.md

 ```

 ## Evaluate golden tickets for dppo robomimic
-<a href="https://drive.google.com/drive/folders/1GCtMUE3bylCTIZb_zQYgCxVcrj_Phl3-">You can download a folder containing golden tickets for can here</a>.
+<a href="https://drive.google.com/drive/folders/1GCtMUE3bylCTIZb_zQYgCxVcrj_Phl3-">You can download a folder containing golden tickets for `can` task here</a>.
 You can then run the following script to evaluate the golden tickets on different environment states by passing the directory path to `eval` parameter.
 The folder contains multiple tickets, ranked by their performance, so you can use `eval_idx` to select which ticket to run, with `0` representing the best golden ticket.

 Generally, the average success rate of the golden ticket in `envs100_samples5000_seed999_ddim8_20251130_221846_ddim8` for `eval_idx=0` is ~80% for can.